Skip to content

 Bathroom walls Semi-gloss or bathroom-specific Moisture resistance and mould prevention

-Doors, skirting, trim Semi-gloss or gloss Hard-wearing, easy to clean, crisp definition
+Doors, skirting, trim Satin, semi-gloss or gloss Hard-wearing, easy to clean, crisp definition

 FinishSheen LevelDurabilityWashabilityHides ImperfectionsBest Use